jujhars13/enhanced-container-observability/README.md

 docker-compose up
 ```

+This will spin up all the containers.
 Then visit Grafana on http://localhost:3000 (usr/pwd: `admin`/`admin`)

+### NB

-You can also see cadvisor on http://localhost:8081 and prometheus on https://localhost:9090
+- You can also see cadvisor on http://localhost:8081 and prometheus on https://localhost:9090

-Grafana has a `docker-containers` dashboard pre-configured see `backend/grafana/provisioning/dashboards/docker-containers.json`
+- Grafana has a `docker-containers` dashboard pre-configured; see `backend/grafana/provisioning/dashboards/docker-containers.json`
+- the vegeta dummy load containers will run continuously and generate some random-ish load; see `backend/dummy_nginx_load.sh`

 ## Screenshots